Steering LLM Reasoning Through Bias-Only Adaptation: Related Work

 \section{Related Work}

 The use of steering vectors, a technique within activation engineering, provides a direct way to probe and manipulate model behavior with minimal changes to the underlying weights.
 Traditionally, such vectors are constructed from activation differences on contrastive prompts (e.g., positive vs. negative sentiment) and are typically interpreted as feature amplifiers rather than creators of novel behaviors \citep{turner2023st_act_eng, panickssery2023st_contr}.
-More recent work demonstrates that these vectors can also be trained, not merely computed, allowing for more targeted control.
-For example, \citet{cao2024personalized} optimized steering directions using preference data, while \citet{mack2024melbo} and \citet{engels2025mechanisms} (building on \citet{betley2025tell}) showed that training simple additive vectors can elicit complex latent behaviors, such as reasoning and self-awareness.
+They have already been used to identify and control "reasoning" behaviours \citep{venhoff2025understanding, ward2025reasoning}.
+Other work demonstrates that these vectors can also be trained, not merely computed, allowing for more targeted control.
+For example, \citet{cao2024personalized} optimized steering directions using preference data, while \citet{mack2024melbo} and \citet{engels2025mechanisms} (building on \citet{betley2025tell}) showed that training simple additive vectors in an unsupervised manner can elicit complex latent behaviors, such as reasoning and self-awareness.
+We apply these ideas on a scale of a real GRPO-like training, and show that their simlicity and interpretability benefits do not stand in constrast to quality of the trained models.

-Our method follows this trend, training only layer-wise additive biases while keeping all other model parameters frozen.
-This approach is philosophically aligned with BitFit \citep{zaken2021bitfit}, which tunes only bias terms and has been shown to effectively expose existing knowledge, often matching the performance of full fine-tuning on language tasks.
+We implement steering vectors only by activating only layer-wise additive biases in MLPs while keeping all other model parameters frozen.
+This approach is aligned with BitFit \citep{zaken2021bitfit}, which tunes only bias terms and has been shown to effectively expose existing knowledge, often matching the performance of full fine-tuning on language tasks.
 Notably, BitFit and similar minimal-adaptation methods sometimes underperform on tasks requiring substantial generalization \citep{hu2022lora}; it remains unclear whether they suffice for complex reasoning.
+And still, differently from BitFit, we tune only a subset of model biases, tightening the training landscape even more.
+These minimal interventions stand in contrast to parameter-efficient finetuning methods such as prompt tuning and LoRA \citep{hu2022lora, li2025llms}, or full RL-based adaptation \citep{guo2025deepseek}, which actively adjust model parameters.

-These minimal interventions stand in contrast to parameter-efficient finetuning methods such as prompt tuning and LoRA \citep{hu2022lora}, or full RL-based adaptation \citep{guo2025deepseek}, which actively adjust model parameters.
-In our work, we focus on whether steering vectors alone can unlock reasoning capabilities already present in LLMs, without the need for extensive weight updates.
+Our work is partly motivated by the recent results on reasoning training only amplifying the reasoning behaviors already present in the base models \citep{wang2025reinforcement, ye2025limo, shao2025spurious, liu2025oatzero}.
+If such a minimal intervention is able to recover reasoning performance, this adds as an evidence to such a claim.
+Our aim is to take the study further by identifying what specific parts of the model are holding these behaviours.

 \begingroup \clusterscaption{Clusters of tokens most aligned with the learned steering vectors, as measured by cosine similarity.} \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}

 \endgroup